 The big flood

 This flooded nearby Glacial Lake Spokane and then all of eastern Washington.
-As the flood moved westward it flooded the Columbia River basin and completely filled the Willamette Valley in Oregon before continuing to the ocean.
-Actually, the process recurred more than forty times, give or take, all we have to go by is the geology.
+As the flood moved westward, it flooded the Columbia River basin and completely filled the Willamette Valley in Oregon before continuing to the ocean.
+Actually, the process recurred more than forty times, give or take.
+All we have to go by is the geology.

 The valley at the bottom